NhatVu/shopdev-learning-java/docs/Section_16.md

 - input: shopId, limit, offset
 - result sortBy updateAt field, descending

+### Part 3: publish product by shop
+- input: productShop, productId
+- have to be productShop in order to update
+- function: getAllPublishProductForShop.
+Expect to have result after we publish product

 ### Techincal debt
 - how to index Mongodb with java? or have to do it separately?
 - how to choose fields not to select when defined MongoEntity?